ivanastamenkovic/100-days-of-code/06-tic-tac-toe-days-40-44/README.md

 Below is a list of all the custom features and modifications I have implemented so far:
 - Replaced `alert()` with a custom modal (added to `startNewGame()`) and created `closeErrorMsgOverlay()` to close it.
+- Implemented smooth scroll to game area when "Start Game" is clicked, using `scrollIntoView()`.

 The game is still in progress, but sonn you'll be able to see it.
 Stay tuned for updates!